resurfaceio/logger-ruby/README.md

     use HttpLoggerForRack

-The Rack logger performs some basic filtering: it ignores redirects (304 response codes), and only logs responses for content types matching a predefined list
+HttpLoggerForRack performs some basic filtering: it ignores redirects (304 response codes), and only logs responses for content types matching a predefined list
 (including 'text/html' and 'application/json').

 ## Using API Directly